OpenVidu/openvidu-pro-clustering/docs/OpenStack_Guidelines.md

 Now we're going to restrict access to port 8888 of media servers to OpenVidu server.

-First, we need to locate which private IP our OpenVidu server is using because we are going to limit access to port 8888 of media servers to this source IP.
+First, we need to locate which private IP our OpenVidu server is using.

 `$ openstack server show openvidu-server -c addresses`